 Seminars and Journal Clubs

 In addition to coursework, student's knowledge base is built through attending seminars and journal clubs.
-Developing the ability to understand and evaluate a broad range of neuroscience research is an essential component of our training program and therefore students are strongly encouraged to attend the Neurobiology seminar series as well as any other seminar or journal club related to their interest.
+Developing the ability to understand and evaluate a broad range of neuroscience research is an essential component of our training program and therefore students are strongly encouraged to attend the Neuroscience seminar series as well as any other seminar or journal club related to their interest.

 Journal clubs in which students and faculty present results from recent literature to each other, are a means of keeping up with progress in the neuroscience literature and of developing critical thinking and oral presentation skills.
 There are several standing journal clubs within the Institute with topical areas of focus, such as Learning and Memory, Ion Channels, and Cellular Neurophysiology that are attended by INS faculty, students, postdoctoral fellows and technicians.